Introduction – 28 Questions to Ask a House Cleaning Service

 9. How can I be sure my keys are safe when I hand them over?

-My cleaning company, Feng Shui Maid Service, serves southern Westchester County and over 80% of our clients give us copies of their house keys.
+My cleaning company, Alchemy Maids, serves southern Westchester County and over 80% of our clients give us copies of their house keys.
 Others leave them in a lock box.
 Either way, it allows my cleaners accesss without clients having to be home waiting when something important needs doing away from their homes.
 And it greatly reduces the number of times I have to impose a fee because a client failed to be home or as running late somewhere else.

 While it can be very scary to hand over the keys to your home to a complete stranger, be sure you check references and insurance information.
 Ask how they will protect your key and ensure that your privacy and safety are protected.